Ralph Abernathy

 Ralph David Abernathy Sr. (/ˈæbərnæθi/; March 11, 1926 – April 17, 1990) was an American civil rights activist and Baptist minister.
 He was ordained in the Baptist tradition in 1948.
-Being a leader of the civil rights movement, he was a close friend and mentor of Martin Luther King Jr. He collaborated with King and E. D. Nixon to create the Montgomery Improvement Association, which led to the Montgomery bus boycott and co-created and was an executive board member of the Southern Christian Leadership Conference (SCLC).
-He became president of the SCLC following the assassination of King in 1968; he led the Poor People's Campaign in Washington, D.C., as well as other marches and demonstrations for disenfranchised Americans.
+Being a leader of the civil rights movement, Abernathy was a close friend and mentor of Martin Luther King Jr. and collaborated with him and E. D. Nixon to create the Montgomery Improvement Association, which led and co-created the Montgomery bus boycott and was an executive board member of the Southern Christian Leadership Conference (SCLC).
+Abernathy became president of the SCLC following the assassination of King in 1968 and led the Poor People's Campaign in Washington, D.C., in addition to other marches and demonstrations for disenfranchised Americans.
 He also served as an advisory committee member of the Congress on Racial Equality (CORE).

 In 1971, Abernathy addressed the United Nations, speaking about world peace.
-He also assisted in brokering a deal between the FBI and American Indian Movement protestors during the Wounded Knee incident of 1973.
-He retired from his position as president of the SCLC in 1977 and became president emeritus.
+He also assisted in brokering a deal between the FBI and American Indian Movement protesters during the Wounded Knee incident of 1973.
+Abernathy retired from his position as president of the SCLC in 1977 and became president emeritus.
 Later that year, he unsuccessfully ran for the U.S. House of Representatives for the 5th district of Georgia.
-He later founded the Foundation for Economic Enterprises Development, and he testified before the U.S. Congress in support of extending the Voting Rights Act in 1982.
+Abernathy later founded the Foundation for Economic Enterprises Development (FEED), and he testified before the U.S. Congress in support of extending the Voting Rights Act in 1982.

 In 1989, Abernathy wrote And the Walls Came Tumbling Down, a controversial autobiography about his and King's involvement in the civil rights movement.
 Abernathy eventually became less active in politics and returned to his work as a minister.
-He died of heart disease on April 17, 1990.
+Abernathy died of heart disease on April 17, 1990.
 His tombstone is engraved with the words "I tried."